thestk/rtaudio/README.md

 RtAudio incorporates the concept of audio streams, which represent audio output (playback) and/or input (recording).
 Available audio devices and their capabilities can be enumerated and then specified when opening a stream.
 Where applicable, multiple API support can be compiled and a particular API specified when creating an RtAudio instance.
 See the \ref apinotes section for information specific to each of the supported audio APIs.

+RtAudio is also offered as a module, which is enabled with `RTAUDIO_BUILD_MODULES`, and is accessed with `import rtaudio;`.
+Namespaces are inlined, so classes can be accessed through namespace `rtaudio` or through the global namespace (for example, `rtaudio::RtApi` and `::RtApi` are both valid).

 ## Building

 Several build systems are available.
 These are: